starlightme/My-Solutions-For-Show-Me-the-Code/README.md

 #Reason

-* Add some problems that I think  is useful and intertsing
+* Add some problems that I think  is useful and interesting
-* Practice Git until I can use it very skilled
+* Practice Git until I can use it skillfully
 * Make a backup
 * Record and recommend some books helped me